Rotoshop: Freezing

 In order to manage different objects in the scene, the user can break the drawing into layers.
 A layer can be "frozen" so that a single drawing remains visible throughout the entire scene.
-This feature is necessary for backgrounds and other things that do not change shape through time.
-This frees the user from having to draw the same image for every frame in the sequence.
+This feature is useful for backgrounds and other elements that do not change over time.
+This frees the user from having to repeatedly draw these elements for every frame in the sequence.